That Time Ozzy Osbourne Retired, Then Didn’t

-On that night, Osbourne wrapped up his purposefully named “No More Tours” retirement jaunt -- a pun based on the title of his most recent solo album, No More Tears -- by performing the second of two shows that featured him both solo and alongside long-estranged bandmates Tony Iommi, Geezer Butler and Bill Ward.
+On that night, Osbourne wrapped up his purposefully named “No More Tours” retirement jaunt – a pun based on the title of his most recent solo album, No More Tears – by performing the second of two shows featuring his solo band and long-estranged bandmates Tony Iommi, Geezer Butler and Bill Ward.
 There was massive media hype and plenty of thrills for thousands of fans who packed the Pacific Amphitheater, in Costa Mesa, Calif.

-It wasn't very long, however, before Osbourne had changed his mind, pronouncing he was “already bored with retirement" just days later.
-This paved the way for an eventual return to both the studio and concert stage – not to mention a surprise move into TV via The Osbournes, a reality show that made him a household name far outside of the rock world.
+It wasn't very long, however, before Osbourne changed his mind, pronouncing he was “already bored with retirement" just days later.
+This paved the way for an eventual return to both the studio and concert stage.
+There was also a surprise move into TV via The Osbournes, a reality show that made him a household name far outside of the rock world.

 So, what the heck happened?
 Was the entire retirement announcement and tour just a publicity stunt meant to sell more albums and concert tickets?
 Turns out, it was something far more simple: "Retirement sucked," Osbourne said back then.
 "It wasn't too long before I started getting antsy and writing songs again."

 This back and forth ended up wreaking total havoc on Black Sabbath, which had been on the comeback trail in 1992 after reuniting with Ronnie James Dio, Osbourne’s initial successor.